Disney Cruise Concierge Level Perks- Honest Review

 We were prepared to keep our inside stateroom if an upgrade was not available.
 But, we were hoping to find a room with a verandah without having to pay over a grand for it!

-Luckily, Disney Cruise Line had Concierge staterooms (with verandahs) available at the terminal on embarkation day.
+Luckily, once we arrived on the DCL shuttle, Disney Cruise Line had Concierge staterooms (with verandahs) available at the terminal on embarkation day.

 Even though these rooms were priced a bit higher than we originally wanted to spend, we just couldn’t pass up the opportunity to sail in a Concierge Level room!